-According to the latest data from the U.S. Bureau of Labor Statistics (BLS), this critical employment indicator held steady for the first time since March of this year … although it remained stuck at an all-time low of 57.3 percent.
+According to the latest data from the U.S. Bureau of Labor Statistics (BLS), this critical employment indicator held steady in October for the first time since March of this year … although it remained stuck at an all-time low of 57.3 percent.
 Since Republican governor Henry McMaster took office last January, the state’s labor participation rate has fallen by 1.4 percent.

 Nationally, labor participation climbed by 0.2 percent to 62.9 percent in October – putting it right where it was when U.S. president Donald Trump took office.